Phileosopher/commonplace/safety-security.md

 Generally, people are more willing to take risks when they are cornered or at risk of losing assets.

 - While their circumstance will typically make them more reckless, they'll often [retell the story](stories-storytellers.md) as an experience of triumphant willpower instead of pure desperation.
+- For many reasons, [privacy](safety-security-privacy.md) is typically a worthwhile sacrifice for the benefit of safety in most other domains.

 A strong security force, therefore, is exposed to risks on a regular basis.